 Tenancy¶

-What is multi-tenancy¶
+What is Multi-Tenancy?¶

-- Using the using in the queryset.
+- Using in the queryset.

-- Using the using_with_db in the queryset.
+- Using with Database in the queryset.

 from edgy.core.tenancy.utils import create_schema